dcormican14/templar/README.md

-# Templar
+# Mournshire

-**Templar** is a modern React component library built with Next.js 15, featuring a comprehensive atomic design system with advanced theming capabilities.
+**Mournshire** (previously Templar) is a modern React component library built with Next.js 15, featuring a comprehensive atomic design system with advanced theming capabilities.
 It provides a complete set of reusable UI components following atomic design principles with built-in accessibility, multiple theme support, and provider-based state management.

 ## ✨ Features